Atrial Fibrillation Treatment

 Atrial Fibrillation Program Awarded Gold Achievement

-Our program is the recipient of an American Heart Association/American Stroke Association Get With The Guidelines Gold Achievement Award for treating atrial fibrillation and implementing specific quality improvement measures outlined by the American Heart Association and Heart Rhythm Society.
-Hospitals receiving gold level have reached an aggressive goal of treating Afib patients with 85 percent or higher compliance to all standards for two or more consecutive years.
+Our program is the recipient of an American Heart Association/American Stroke Association Get With The Guidelines Gold Achievement Award for treating atrial fibrillation and implementing specific quality improvement measures outlined by the American Heart Association.
+You have access to best practices and life-saving care, ultimately helping reduce your stroke risk and ensuring a longer, healthier life.

 A breakthrough option is now available for Afib patients who are considered suitable for warfarin but who have reason to seek a non-drug alternative.
 Learn about Left Atrial Appendage Implant.